Explain the Functional Block Diagram of Microprocessor 8085

 Memory Registers

-This is used to sequence the execution of instructions.
-The program counter’s role is to point to the memory address from which the next byte is to be retrieved.
-When a byte of machine code is retrieved, the program counter is increased by one to refer to the next memory address.
+This is used to execute the instructions.
+The program counter’s role is to point to the memory address from which the next byte will be retrieved.
+When a machine code byte is retrieved, the program counter is increased by one to refer to the following memory address.

 Stack Pointer

 This type of pointer is utilized as a memory pointer.
-It refers to the stack, which is a memory region in read/write memory.
+It refers to the stack, a region in read/write memory.
 During push and pop operations, it is always incremented/decremented by 2.

 Status and Control Signals